renato76/sei-project-3/README.md

 * Consume your API with a separate front-end built with React
 * Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models
 * Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut
-* Be deployed online so it's publicly accessible.
+* Be deployed online so it's publicly accessible

 <br />